MidnightDreamerX17/skill20/Optional/Feats.md

 - **Alertness** - The character gains a bonus of +2 to sensory perception.
 - **Animal Affinity** - The character gains a bonus of +2 to deal with animals.
 - **Arms Master** - The character gains a bonus of +1 to all attack accuracy checks.
+- **Astral Constriction** - The character can attempt to "grapple" opponents within line of "sight" in the astral plane.
+- **Astral Navigation** - While in the astral plane, the character can perceive astral landmarks from twice as "far" away, and can travel to them in half the "time".
+"Far" and "time" in quotation marks due to the nature of the astral plane.
+- **Astral Running** - While in the astral plane, the character can spend a full action to "fly" at triple their normal astral speed.
+This uses up stamina as if the character had sprinted.
+- **Astral Tracking** - The character can attempt to track targets through the astral plane just as well as through any other plane.
 - **Astrologer** - The character gains two 0th-circle Druid spell energies.
 - **Athletic** - The character gains a bonus of +2 to climbing, swimming, running, and other activities for extended periods of time.
 - **Augment Summoning** - The character's summons gain a bonus of +1 to experience level.